 the global environment with

-type imm Function for the first form, imm
+for the first form, mut

-int for the second, and imm double for the third.
+for the second, and mut double

 A global heap view is of the following form: